Just discovered Mahonia berries were edible? Extend the joy and learn all the best ways to keep and preserve these vitamin-packed berries!

 Freezing mahonia berries for later processing

-Freezing is the best way to preserve your mahonia berries.
+Freezing is best for mahonia berries

 - Rinse the berries out under running water